NotTheDeveloper/Tixte-Java-Library/README.md

 ## Tixte turbo(-charged)

 Some features are requiring a Tixte turbo(-charged) subscription, so be careful.
-If you have access to turob(-charged) features that i don't have access to, feel free to implement this into Tixte4J!
+If you have access to turob(-charged) features that I don't have access to, feel free to implement this into Tixte4J!

 **Requirements:**
 * Good Java knowledge